red-green-coding/red-green-coding.github.io/_drafts/springboot-cpu.md

 #### Suspend

 In this version, we perform the CPU-intensive work within the controller coroutine.
-This setup uses Kotlin’s suspending functions and runs on the thread of the controller coroutine.
+This setup uses Kotlin’s suspending functions and runs on the controller coroutine.

 {% highlight kotlin %}
 @GetMapping("/cpu1")